 He denied that the duck incident had anything to do with his decision.

 Instead, he highlighted the passage in the House of a 4.2-cent increase in the gasoline tax, now headed for the governor's signature, as the culmination of a legislative career that in large part focused on enhanced funding for public works projects and road improvement.

-Pappas issued a statement after the report was released, apologizing again to the Police Department and expressing his gratitude for the support he has received.
+Pappas issued a statement after the report was released, apologizing to the Nashua Police Department and expressing his gratitude for the support he has received.